DrKrar/GeoEfficiency.jl/README.md

  While the function `Detector` can be used to construct any of the above types.
 You may try also `getDetectors`.

-`Point` constructor is used to construct an anchoring point of a source relative to it its position to the detector is specified.
+`Point` constructor is used to construct an anchoring point of a source. relative to source anchoring point the source position is specified.
 For a point source, the anchoring point is the source itself.
 The `source()` method take input from the `console` and return a tuple describing the source.

 The efficiency calculation can be done by one of the functions:
 *  `geoEff` used with or without argument(s),